 Q. What is the difference between a block plane and bench plane?

-The bevel on the cutting blade faces up on a block plane.
-On a bench plane, it faces down.
+The bevel on the cutting blade faces up on a block plane, which is better for planing against the grain or end grain.
+On a bench plane, the bevel faces down; this is ideal for cutting with the grain in preparing a piece for finishing.

 Q. What is a jointer plane used for?